These are the instructor’s lecture notes for a course in Trigonometry

 How many radians is 77°?

-What is the degree and radian measure
+What is the degree measure

 of the principal angle coterminal to 1776°?